persapiens/Course/Workshops/CM.md

 Install [vagrant](https://www.vagrantup.com/downloads.html).

 You will also need a [virtual machine provider](https://docs.vagrantup.com/v2/providers/).
-[VirtualBox](https://www.virtualbox.org/wiki/Downloads) is recommended provider.
-If you're using Mac OS X, it is recommended you get the [latest test builds](https://www.virtualbox.org/wiki/Testbuilds).
+[VirtualBox](https://www.virtualbox.org/wiki/Downloads) is a recommended provider.

-Initialize a virtual machine. `hashicorp/precise32` is one default image.
+Initialize a virtual machine. `ubuntu/trusty64` is one default image.
 A list of other virtual machine images can be found [here](https://atlas.hashicorp.com/boxes/search).

-    vagrant init hashicorp/precise32
+    vagrant init ubuntu/trusty64

 Start up the virtual machine.